-Heather Parson, Chair Janna Himschoot Dale Leatherman Joy Ring Charles Stoddard
+Heather Parson, Chair Janna Himschoot Ty Jones Dale Leatherman Joy Ring Charles Stoddard

-The Department of Business offers a Bachelor of Science in Business with a choice of majors in Business Administration, Business Administration with an emphasis in Computer Information Science (CIS), or Finance.
-In addition to the bachelors degree, students may seek a minor in Business Administration or Computer Information Science.
-The Department of Business also offers instruction in data processing, economics, accounting and marketing.
+The Department of Business offers a Bachelor of Science in Business with a choice of majors in Business Administration, Business Administration with an emphasis in Marketing, or Finance.
+In addition to the bachelor's degree, students may seek a minor in Business Administration.
+The Department of Business also offers instruction in data processing, economics and accounting.